SAP-archive/workzone-workflow-journey-app-template/HOW-TO.md

 ```

-Then you can use the resolved URLs to access the necssary destinations.
+Then you can use the resolved URLs to access the necessary destinations.

 Parameters can be passed to the application via the `parameters` section: